-The non-profit law firms employs hundreds of attorneys, support staff and other legal professionals across the state.
-They handle a large variety of problems, including evictions, domestic violence, loss of housing, debt collection, and foreclosure legal assistance.
+The lawyers handle a large variety of problems, including legal aid for tenants facing eviction, domestic violence, loss of housing, debt collection, and foreclosure help.
 Those tend to be the most commonly requested services, however there is also help for consumer protection issues, job conditions or lost wages, lack of access to or loss of government benefits or health care, and much more.

-Also, many Washington state and federal government programs are complicated and difficult to work with.
-Attorneys from Northwest Justice Project can help families and individuals get access to the benefits they need.
+Also, many Washington state and federal government programs are complicated to apply too and difficult to work with.
+Free attorneys from Northwest Justice Project will help families or single adults get access to the benefits they need.
 It ranges from medical care or entitlements such as Medicaid, Basic Health, home health care, or Medicare Part D. Staff can also offer help with other similar government benefits and related programs.

-Attorneys can provide free consultations and advice on illegal job terminations, filing for unemployment benefits, or disciplinary proceedings and cases.
+Attorneys in Washington can provide free consultations and advice on illegal job terminations, filing for unemployment benefits, or disciplinary proceedings from an employer.
 Some offices in Washington will help with addressing education rights such as special education, transitional language assistance, and more.
-In addition, receive legal aid on employment issues primarily for agricultural workers related to lost wages, workplace health and safety conditions, or discrimination cases.
+The lawyers in WA will cover this if the employer has concern.

-They will work with clients throughout the court system and address other means of resolving cases, disputes, legal problems or matters that otherwise address recurring, systemic problems.
+They will work with clients throughout the court system and address other means of resolving cases.
+Non-profit law firms in Washington state address disputes, legal problems or matters that otherwise address recurring, systemic problems.
 As noted, the focus is always on issues that are experienced by low income individuals, senior citizens, or the disabled.

 All of the legal assistance programs that are offered by Northwest Justice Project are provided free of charge for clients who are financially eligible for the services.
 You can contact the law firm at 1-888-201-1012 for more information or to learn how to apply for legal help.